An all-hive mead uses the cappings after harvesting the honey and some old combs with plenty of pollen too; nutrients

-8. Half an hour later, draw off roughly 25ml of the warm carboy liquid and add it to the yeast mixed with cold water.
-Stir for a few minutes, and then pour it back into the glass container.
+8. Half an hour later, draw off roughly 25ml of the warm liquid and add it to the yeast mixed with cold water.
+Stir for a few minutes; and then pour it back into the carboy.

-9. Fit the air-lock and allow to ferment for about 2 - 3 weeks depending on the ambient temperature; until bubbling ceases.
+9. Fit the air-lock and allow to ferment for about 2 to 3 weeks depending on the ambient temperature; until bubbling ceases.
 Sometimes it may continue for much longer.

 10. Test and note the SG and pH.

 11. Using the auto-syphon rack the liquid off into the demijohns.

 Dissolve 8kg of cappings in half a bucket of warm water at 40oC.
-Brake two old broodcombs into the mixture.
+Break two old broodcombs into the mixture.

 Leave the mixture overnight for the wild fermentation to start.
-Stir vigorously with a long handled plastic spoon and got the temperature back to 40oC, filling the bucket to about two-thirds full.
+Stir vigorously with a long handled plastic spoon and get the temperature back to 40oC, filling the bucket or carboy to about two-thirds full.

-Measured the specific gravity with a hydrometer; it was difficult due to the thick nature of the wort, but appeared to be about 1.050.
+I measured the specific gravity with a hydrometer; it may be difficult due to the thick nature of the wort but appeared to be about 1.050.

 Sealed the bucket and fixed the air-lock, with a few millilitres of vodka, in place with a little Prestic.
 Now we wait for fermentation to start.

 After six weeks the mead continues to bubble steadily every two minutes or so.

 My auto-syphon has arrived and I will soon be testing the SG more accurately.

-The page is under construction; I'll be sharing difficulties and joys as I go along.
-I have realised there are contradictions concerning the specific gravity.
-Now the wine-thief has arrived I will be able to get much more accurate readings.
+I'll be sharing difficulties and joys as I go along.
+For example I have realised there are contradictions concerning the specific gravity.
+Now that the wine-thief has arrived I will be able to get much more accurate readings.